The Iatrogenic Effects of Punishment

 The Dual Debtors Project is mixed-method collaborative research that examines the nexus of criminal justice debt and child support debt.
 I am a Co-Investigator on a grant from the Linda and John Arnold Foundation where we investigate the relationships between criminal justice and child support debt.
 My current work investigates whether child support arrears are responsive to criminal justice debt, and whether these institutional forms of debt interact to pattern crime.

 Collaboratively with Chris Uggen, Sarah Shannon, and Robert Stewart, we have compiled estimates of the population disenfranchised due to a felony record.
 We estimated that 6.1 million were legally disenfranchised due to a felony criminal record as of election day 2016, 5.2 million on election day 2020, and 4.6 million as of the midterm 2022 elections.
 Our estimates are published by The Sentencing Project.
+In summer 2023, I am working with undergraduate student Molly Hauf as a part of Hamline’s Summer Collaborative Undergraduate Research Program to construct state-level gender-specific dienfranchisement estimates.

 I have been a research assistant and collaborator on the American Mosaic Project, a survey of the social boundaries of American political and religious life.
 Specifically, I have collaboratively published work on racial colorblindness as an identity, and am currently working examining colorblind ideology and its impacts on race-specific policy.